decred/dcrwallet/docs/offline_wallets.md

 A tool has been created to help easily move offline funds on *nix machines.
-This tool is located in cmd/movefunds and can be installed as follows, granted that dcrd and dcrwallet are installed and vendored dependencies are up to date with glide:
+This tool is located in cmd/movefunds and can be installed as follows, granted that dcrd and dcrwallet are installed and vendored dependencies are up to date with dep:

 ```
 cd $GOPATH/src/github.com/dcrwallet/cmd/movefunds